LaneCommunityCollege/aspects_logrotate/README.md

 # aspects_logrotate

-Create logrotate configuration files in /etc/logrotate.d/.
+Manage logrotate configuration in `/etc/logrotate.conf` and `/etc/logrotate.d`.

 ## Requirements
 `logrotate` needs to be installed on your node.